rdoume/sample-apps/wiki/README.md

 <!-- Copyright 2017 Yahoo Holdings.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->
-# Vespa sample applications - blog search tutorial
+# Vespa sample applications - Wiki search Introduction

-This sample application contains the code for the blog search tutorial.
+This sample application contains the code for wiki search.

 Please refer to
 [Vespa tutorial pt.1 - Blog searching](http://docs.vespa.ai/documentation/tutorials/blog-search.html)